Mohammad3125/SimurghPhotoEditor/README.md

 - **`SmartAlignmentGuidelineDetector`**: Responsible for finding guidelines for alignments of `Transformable` objects.
 - **`SmartRotationGuidelineDetector`**: Responsible for finding guidelines for rotation of `Transformable` objects.

+> [!WARNING]
+> Custom shaped shadows and some blending modes are not hardware accelerated on API below version 28 (P).
+Enable `LAYER_TYPE_SOFTWARE` on `PainterView` to
+> correctly show custom shaped shadows and blending modes.

 <details>
   <summary>
   Transformables